Roman temple of Alcántara

-View of the Roman temple of Alcántara.

 The Roman temple of Alcántara is located at one side of the Alcántara Bridge, Cáceres, Extremadura (Spain).
 Along with the Roman temple of Vic, it is one of the only two Roman temples preserved nearly complete in Spain.

 History

 The bridge, triumphal arch and temple were all designed by the same architect, Gaius Julius Lacer, who dedicated the last to the deified emperors of Rome.
 He concluded his work in 103 AD.
 The origin of the architect appears to be local, but stylistically the features of the building appear closely related to contemporary buildings in the Italica province.
 This suggests that the architect either studied in what is today Italy, or was born there and later moved to the Lusitania province.
 The temple was constructed as an offering to Trajan and the gods of Rome.
 If still in use, the temple would have been closed during the persecution of pagans under the Christian emperors of the fourth century.
 After the conquest of Cáceres in 1169 by Ferdinand II of Leon, the temple was converted into a chapel of St. Julian; one reason the building remains so well-preserved.
 The conversion saw the addition of a belfry and a skull with tibias.
 The temple would eventually become a milestone along the pilgrimage route to Santiago de Compostela.
 The architect was buried in the temple; his tomb is still preserved inside.